• Bookies

 Visit site

-Alliance Operators Take Pass On Maine Sports Betting
+Some Operators Pass On Maine Mobile Sports Betting

-Financial terms of the deal between Caesars and the three tribal nations have not been made public.
+Financial terms of the deal between Caesars, DraftKings, and the four tribal nations have not been made public.
 But it is expected Caesars will get anywhere between 30-50% of the book’s revenue.

-And while Boston-based DraftKings is the sole operator in New Hampshire and remains the dominant player in Massachusetts sports betting when it comes to handling, it won’t be taking bets in Maine.
-The four members of the Sports Betting Alliance – BetMGM, FanDuel, Fanatics, and DraftKings – have opted not to chase the Maine market because of the expected size of the revenue share with the tribes.
+The four members of the Sports Betting Alliance – BetMGM, FanDuel, Fanatics, and DraftKings – had previously opted not to chase the Maine mobile market because of the expected size of the revenue share with the tribes.

 Maine Sports Betting Explained